What Is Lumbar Stenosis?

 A lumbar brace can also be helpful outside of the gym for everyday life.
 Supports such as the Cybertech SPINE Brace can help ease pain associated with lumbar spinal canal stenosis, not to mention they can prevent the spine from moving in ways that worsen the condition.

 What Are Surgery Options For Lumbar Narrowing of the Spine?

 In some cases, especially when your quality of life is jeopardized due to lumbar stenosis lumbar spine neurological issues, surgery is necessary.
 Your health, age, and response to conservative treatment all come into play when making this decision to surgically free up space in the spine.

 One of the more common procedures is lumbar laminectomy spinal stenosis.
-This procedure involves removing the bones, ligaments, etc. that are compressing the nerves and it may be done with or without spinal fusion—a procedure to fuse the vertebrae together in an effort to improve stability of the spine.
+This procedure involves removing the bones, ligaments, etc. that are compressing the nerves and it may be done with or without spinal fusion—a procedure to fuse the vertebrae together in an effort to improve the stability of the spine.
 This decompression procedure can be done via an open procedure or a less invasive procedure that relies upon microscopes for “seeing” the area on which a surgeon is working.
-For an estimated 80% of patients this surgery results in a good to excellent lumbar spinal stenosis prognosis.
+For an estimated 80% of patients, this surgery results in a good to excellent lumbar spinal stenosis prognosis.

-A newer, less invasive surgical procedure that is pursued for qualified candidates is the insertion of a spacer device into the spine.
+A newer, less invasive surgical procedure that is pursued by qualified candidates is the insertion of a spacer device into the spine.
 Following surgery, you might need a post-operative low-back brace.
 BraceAbility has a number of products well suited for this and any subsequent physical therapy for lumbar spinal stenosis.